 That means Vanderbilt is challenging to get into and maintains a very high academic standard.
 The Vanderbilt med admissions statistics are as follows.

-In the most recent application cycle, 95 of 7268 applicants matriculated into the school, making the enrollment rate of Vanderbilt medical school approximately 1.3%.
-The acceptance rate is slightly higher, at 4.5%.
+In the most recent application cycle, 95 of 6537 applicants matriculated into the school, making the enrollment rate of Vanderbilt medical school approximately 1.45%.
+The acceptance rate is slightly higher, at around 5%.

-Vanderbilt doesn't have a minimum GPA requirement, although the typical GPA of an entering student at Vanderbilt medical school ranges from 3.71 to 4.0.
-The median GPA of the 2027 class was 3.94.
+Vanderbilt doesn't have a minimum GPA requirement, although the typical GPA of an entering student at Vanderbilt medical school ranges from 3.77 to 4.0.
+The median GPA was 3.95.

 These are the Vanderbilt med school requirements your application must meet to be considered.
 Your application should exceed the minimum requirements to be considered competitive.
 If you’re struggling, consider seeking an admissions counselor’s guidance to strengthen your profile.